-© 2020 General Conference of Seventh-day Adventists[®].
+© 2020 General Conference of Seventh-day Adventists.
 All rights reserved.
-No part of the Adult Sabbath School Bible Study Guide may be edited, altered, modified, adapted, translated, reproduced, or published by any person or entity without prior written authorization from the General Conference of Seventh-day Adventists[®].
-The division offices of the General Conference of Seventh-day Adventists[®] are authorized to arrange for translation of the Adult Sabbath School Bible Study Guide, under specific guidelines.
+No part of the Adult Sabbath School Bible Study Guide (Teachers Edition) may be edited, altered, modified, adapted, translated, reproduced, or published by any person or entity without prior written authorization from the General Conference of Seventh-day Adventists.
+The division offices of the General Conference of Seventh-day Adventists are authorized to arrange for translation of the Adult Sabbath School Bible Study Guide (Teachers Edition), under specific guidelines.
 Copyright of such translations and their publication shall remain with the General Conference.
-"Seventh-day Adventist," "Adventist," and the flame logo are registered trademarks of the General Conference.
+"Seventh-day Adventist," "Adventist," and the flame logo are registered trademarks of the General Conference of Seventh-day Adventists and may not be used without prior authorization from the General Conference.